 Don’t miss our best content straight to your inbox!
 Sign up now and get our FREE newsletters packed with fun ideas and things to do with the kids, family-friendly recipes, expert advice, parenting tips and great competitions.

 Learning to ride a bicycle is a real milestone in a child’s life.
 I remember my youngest daughter being so determined to practice and learn so she could cycle with her bigger sister.

 It’s recommended that children get at least 60 minutes of exercise every day and cycling is a good way of getting that exercise.
-But before your child climbs on a bike, here are some bike safety tips:
+But before your child climbs on a bike, here are some essential bike safety tips for kids:

 #1.
 Make sure their bicycle matches them

 Their bike should match their height and also their experience.
 Adjust seat and handlebar height if needed.
 They should be able to put their feet nearly flat on the ground when the bicycle isn’t moving.